 /search/suggest.json? endpoint in the Shopify Ajax API.
 The API responds with JSON, and doesn't require custom Liquid.
 To learn how this endpoint works, see Shopify Ajax API.

 Get predictive results for a specified search query.
-Predictive search supports suggestions for products, pages, and articles.
+Predictive search supports suggestions for products, pages, articles, and collections.

 ||String||The search query.|